-System Training Grantee Training JRI Implementation Cognitive Behavioral Therapy Reliable Administration of LS/CMI and Other Assessments Offender Risk Assessment Implementing Evidence-Based Practices with Fidelity Motivational Interviewing Data Collection and Reporting Outcomes Relapse Prevention Across Systems Quality Assurance and Performance Medication Assisted Treatment Measurement Community and Peer Based Supports Offender Case Coordination Trauma Informed Care Clinical Assessment Community and Peer Based Supports Understanding Criminogenic Risk/Need and Principles of Effective Correctional Intervention Community and Peer Based Supports

-Table 3: Overview of Criminal Justice System and Behavioral Health Grantee Training Needs for getting trainers established, overseeing the delivery of trainings in the field, and monitoring the quality of training efforts.
+System Training Grantee Training JRI Implementation Cognitive Behavioral Therapy Reliable Administration of LS/CMI and Other Assessments Offender Risk Assessment Implementing Evidence-Based Practices with Fidelity Motivational Interviewing Data Collection and Reporting Outcomes Across Systems Relapse Prevention Quality Assurance and Performance Measurement Medication Assisted Treatment Community and Peer Based Supports Offender Case Coordination Trauma Informed Care Clinical Assessment Community and Peer Based Supports Understanding Criminogenic Risk/Need and Principles of Effective Correctional Intervention Community and Peer Based Supports for getting trainers established, overseeing the delivery of trainings in the field, and monitoring the quality of training efforts.
 The DJCS has established a train-the-trainer system for all correctional agencies in the Executive with policies designed to monitor and sustain fidelity over time.
 It is anticipated that this system can extend to community based providers; thereby, providing a strong partnership between human services and the criminal justice system as well as a system for monitoring professional standards and maintaining treatment quality.